 - Complete your creative business plan.

 Write your goals down and keep them in a visible place.
-Throughout the year, you should take some time once a month or at least once a quarter to review your goals, determine your progress, and adjust as necessary.
+Throughout the year, you should take time once a month or once a quarter to review your goals, determine your progress, and adjust as needed.
 Seeing your goals will give you the kick in the pants you might need every now and then to get back on track.

-What are some of your most important goals for your creative business in 2013?
+What are some of your goals for your creative business in 2014?